Did you just start on a keto diet but you’re not feeling as great as you expected? Well, it’s perfectly normal to be exhausted on the keto diet.

 Therefore, your body is being forced to use ketones to generate energy and its effects can be seen in the form of tiredness or twitchy feelings.

-You can counteract this by drinking as much as 3 liters of water daily.
+You can counteract this by drinking up to 3 liters of water daily.

 Lack of sleep: